anthonyvk/SurfIt/README.md

 Website’s Address by using a search Engine.

 *********************************************************************
-# Please send a mail to **Anthony** to add to collaborators list , to allow pushing changes.
+## Please send your Github ID or email-id to **Anthony** via email to add to collaborators list , to allow pushing changes.
 *********************************************************************

 ## Follow these instructions to use this code :